andrewsilver1997/Classifier/README.md

 ## Citation

-If you find this code useful, please cite our paper: 【*Classification of blade’s leading edge based on neural networks in adaptive machining of near-net-shaped blade*】（https://link.springer.com/article/10.1007/s12541-021-00586-y）
+If you find this code useful, please cite our paper.